-See College Bulletin for full listing of Landmark College policies.
+See College Bulletin for a full listing of Landmark College policies.

 As an academic community, Landmark strives to instill and foster intellectual honesty and integrity.
 Academic dishonesty includes but is not limited to inappropriate giving or receiving of aid during tests, and plagiarism.

 These policy statements outline the steps leading to Academic Probation, which may result in suspension from the College.
 The policy applies to students who attempt nine or more credits in a given semester at Landmark College.

 These categories represent the Landmark College policy regarding Academic Standing definitions: Dean's List, Good Standing, Academic Probation, Suspension.